An introduction to Tulip for IT

-Hello!
-This article seeks to distill and organize the vast world of Tulip into an easy-to-digest (and reference) format for IT teams.
+This article distills and organizes the vast world of Tulip into an easy-to-digest and referential format for IT teams.
 The article is organized into sections to make information easy to find.

 The Tulip Player